jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 cannot be reused in other network stacks that require a 802.15.4 MAC.

 As a solution, the lower layer should be separated into three main components:
-1. 802.15.4 Radio HAL: hardware agnostic interface to drive radio devices (proposed in this RDM).
+1. 802.15.4 Radio HAL: hardware-agnostic interface to drive radio devices (proposed in this RDM).
 2. 802.15.4 MAC: full link layer including PHY definition.
 3. Network Stack interface (netif): controls the 802.15.4 MAC layer to send and receive packets.
-It provides transparent and technology independent access to the medium.
+It provides transparent and technology-independent access to the medium.

 The 802.15.4 MAC and netif are not part of this document, but they are affected